bsn-si/ocex-cli/README.md

 ```

 #### Remove
-Its dangerous operation, because with contract will be remove all related coupons from database.
+All related coupons (with corresponding private keys) will be removed from the management tool DB and not restored even after reconnecting the contract to the CLI.
 Delete looks like:

 ``` bash
 ➜  ~ ocex-cli contract remove MyContract